 The concept at Redemption Bar is simple: they want to challenge the idea that we need alcohol to enjoy every social occasion.
 So in this laid-back, arty spot there's not a drop of the hard stuff to be seen.
 Instead, a carefully constructed menu (designed by a nutritional therapist) with plenty of goodness.
 That includes vegan, gluten-free and raw-food dishes; and for drinks it's smoothies, teas and mocktails.
 Snaffle a ruby beet ravioli and one of their coco-tinis (coconut water and cranberry shaken over ice with a squeeze of lime) and you'll feel all the better for it.
 Perfect for health conscious-foodies or those in need of a little redeeming.

-Walk up to a mysterious door with a mysterious looking lantern Wedged beneath tequila haven Casita on Ravey Street (best road name ever?) is an unassuming cocktail bar that lingers with no name.
+Take an evening stroll down Ravey Street (best road name ever?), stroll up to a mysterious door topped with a mysterious looking lantern, and you'll find this unassuming cocktail bar without a name.
 After ducking down the steps and slipping through a red velvet curtain, you’ll realise you’ve only gone and Found it - clever name eh?
-With dim lighting, a fully stacked bar and many nooks and crannies to hide away in, you’ll have plenty of fun down here on date night – just saying.
+It's a pretty sexy affair with table service, dim lighting, a fully stacked bar and many different rooms.
+What with all those nooks and crannies to hide away in, you should have plenty of fun down here on date night too.

 *Unpublished 11/18* Head down the tiny purple stairs for cabaret and drag queen performances in a place you can barely swing a cat in.
 Which was lucky, for our cat's sake more than anything else.
 There's some manner of show on every night so you could check the line up or risk it for a biscuit and wonder in on a whim.
 We hear Champagne Charlie's open mic night is a scorcher, if you're about on Tuesday eve.